 As a popular food and a staple in any household, it is also recommended not to consume certain medications.
 For people who suffer from acid reflux, it can increase heartburn issues.
 Because its potassium content can be harmful to people with kidney issues as the excess in potassium can be fatal.

-While it has been described as a healthy fruit, many studies have suggested that increasing consumption of grapefruit may decrease the risk of obesity, diabetes, heart disease, and increased energy.
+While it has been described as a healthy fruit, many studies have suggested that increasing the consumption of grapefruit may decrease the risk of obesity, diabetes, heart disease, and increased energy.
 According to the American Heart Association, eating higher amounts of a compound found in citrus fruits like oranges and grapefruit may lower ischemic stroke risk for women.
-Also, the powerful nutrient combination of fiber, potassium, lycopene, vitamin C and choline in grapefruit help to maintain a healthy heart.
+Also, the powerful nutrient combination of fiber, potassium, lycopene, vitamin C, and choline in grapefruit help to maintain a healthy heart.

 As stated in an article at medicalnewstoday.com, one study found that a diet supplemented with fresh red grapefruit positively influences blood lipid levels, especially triglycerides.
 Researchers concluded that the addition of fresh red grapefruit to the diet could be beneficial for people with atherosclerosis wanting to lower their high lipid levels, especially triglycerides.’

 Grapefruit is an excellent source of the strong antioxidant vitamin C as well as other antioxidants.
 Grapefruit can help combat the formation of free radicals known to cause cancer.
-Many studies have proved that foods high in vitamin C and beta-carotene have shown to lower the risk of esophageal cancer.
+Many studies have proved that foods high in vitamin C and beta-carotene have been shown to lower the risk of esophageal cancer.

 - 1 grapefruit

 - 2 tsps sugar organic preferably, brown sugar or coconut palm sugar